Biangkerok32/fingerprint_authentication/README.md

-## Authenticate or login user into Android application by finger print sensor
+## Authenticate or login user into Android application by fingerprint sensor

 FingerPrint supports comes in android from version 6.0 (Marshmallow) to higher versions.
 Officially Google gave two options for use fingerprint authentication for android application i.e.
 1. FingerprintManager